aamrits/frontend-interview-questions/content/react-concepts.md

 4. **Applying Changes**: React updates the actual DOM to reflect the changes identified.
 Only the parts of the DOM that have changed are updated, reducing the number of DOM operations.

-**Key Concepts in Reconciliation**
+##### Key Concepts in Reconciliation
 1. **Keys**: Keys help React identify which items have changed, been added, or removed.
 They should be unique among siblings.
 Using keys improves the efficiency of the reconciliation process.

 2. **Component Types**: If a component's type changes (e.g., from `<div>` to `<span>`), React unmounts the old component and mounts a new one.

 3. **Element Updates**: If a component's type remains the same, React updates the existing component with new props and state, minimizing the number of changes to the DOM.

-**Significance of Reconciliation**
+##### Significance of Reconciliation

 1. **Performance Optimization**: Reconciliation ensures that only the necessary changes are made to the actual DOM, reducing the number of reflows and repaints.
 This leads to better performance and a smoother user experience.

 2. **Predictable UI Updates**: The reconciliation process provides a predictable way to update the UI, ensuring that the actual DOM always reflects the current state and props of the components.

-3. E**fficient Resource Utilization**: By minimizing direct DOM manipulations, reconciliation helps in efficient utilization of resources, making applications more responsive.
+3. **Efficient Resource Utilization**: By minimizing direct DOM manipulations, reconciliation helps in efficient utilization of resources, making applications more responsive.

 4. **Scalability**: React's reconciliation process allows applications to scale efficiently, as it can handle complex UI updates with minimal performance overhead.